NMFS-RADFish/radfish/docs/developer-documentation/building-your-application/available-scripts/installing-cli.md

 ## Install the CLI

-To install the RADFish CLI globally on your system, run the following command:
+To install the RADFish CLI globally on your system, run this command:

 ```bash
 npm install -g @nmfs-radfish/create-radfish-app